Do Ho Suh – Almost home? An entire apartment recreated in museum

 One of Do Ho Suh’s most famous works

 One of his most famous works is Home Within Home Within Home Within Home Within Home.
 In this piece, he depicts his childhood home in Korea by only using silk.
 He used unique and strong colors to depict different rooms and compartments in this piece.
 The attention to detail is impressive as his piece also depicts the doors and windows of his Korean home.
-He is also known to create many famous buildings using the same method that includes the use of silk fabric.
+He is also known for creating many famous buildings using the same method that includes the use of silk fabric.
 He uses a transparent silk fabric to create exact replicas of homes and famous buildings.
-One of the best things about his work is that he can create a multiple story building using the same technique.
+One of the best things about his work is that he can create a multiple-story building using the same technique.

 Do Ho Suh - Home Within Home Installation view, Museum of Modern and Contemporary Art, Seoul, South Korea, November 12, 2013 – May 11, 2014